Frequently Asked Questions (FAQs) for New Coaches

 How do I become a coach?

 There are 2 things you can do to let us know you’d like to coach.
 First, when you register your child, there is a box you can check in the lower right-hand corner of their CYSA Membership Application to indicate your interest in coaching - check the “coach” box.
 Second, when you register your child, please stop by the Coach Registration table and fill out a coaching application.
 If you'd prefer to mail in the forms, please download the Team Official Registration & Risk Management Disclosure Form from the main coaching page, fill it out, print the form and mail them to us at Post Office Box 355, Roseville, CA 95678.
-Contact the Director of Coaching if you have any questions.
+Contact the appropriate Coaching Director for the age group you are interested in coaching if you have any questions.

 Who do I contact with questions?

-If you have questions about coaching for RYSC, contact the boys or girls coaching coordinator.
-Their contact information is available on our website under “Contact the Club”.
+If you have questions about coaching for RYSC, contact the appropriate Coaching Director for the age group you are interested in coaching.
+Their contact information is available on our website under “Club Information” then “Board Member contact info” or at the following link: http://teamsideline.com/sites/rosevilleysc/content/9470/Board-Member-contact-info

 Do I need a license?

-Yes, We following CYSA’s coach licensing program.
+Yes, RYSC follows Cal North’s and the USSF National coach licensing program.
 See the Coach Licensing FAQ at the bottom of this page.

 What equipment do I need?

-The Club provides each coach with 3 balls, a bag and some cones.
+The Club provides each coach with 3 balls, a bag, pennies, and cones.
 You might want to invest in more cones – you can never have too many cones.
 The rest is a matter of preference.

 What can I expect in my first year?